zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 filtering, interprocess communication and controlling protocol analyzer behavior.

-You'll find most of Bro's built-in functions that aren't protocol-specific in this file.
+You'll find most of Zeek's built-in functions that aren't protocol-specific in this file.

 :Namespace: GLOBAL